pulp-platform/pulpissimo/README.md

 developing on PULPissimo using Bender.

 #### Where are all the sub IPs (dependencies)?
-With IPApprox, all dependencies used to be checked out in a directory called `ips`.
-Instead, bender checks out the sub-ips in a hidden directory called `.bender/git/checkouts`. **You are not supposed to change the files in this directory.** If you want to get the path of a specific IP, call `./bender path
+Bender checks out the sub-ips in a hidden directory called `.bender/git/checkouts`. **You are not supposed to change the files in this directory.** If you want to get the path of a specific IP, call `./bender path
 <some ip (e.g. axi)>` to get the relative path to an IP.
 To list all IPs in the
 project, call `./bender packages -f`.
+With IPApprox, all dependencies used to be checked out in a directory called `ips`.

 #### Modifying an existing IP
 The hidden bender directory is not the location to introduce changes to the RTL